conradakunga/Blog/_posts/2024-12-24-check-if-you-have-the-latest-net-sdk.md

 The first question is to determine what version do you have now.

-This is done using the info tool
+This is done using the info tool:

 ```bash
 dotnet --info